pedrotambo/costly/README.md

 # Costly

 Welcome to the Costly project!
 This software aims to assist restaurants in calculating the costs of their recipes to optimize pricing and manage expenses effectively.
-This project is still in projects and might evolve in a bigger system with more functionalities or become part of multiple micro-services aimed to help restaurant management.
+This project is still in progress and might evolve in a bigger system with more functionalities or become part of multiple micro-services aimed to help restaurant management.
+Some aspects might be considered overdesigned because I'm using this project to experiment and put into practice new designs and patterns.

 ## Table of Contents